 We thought this tip was the perfect place to start a book like this.
 If we had to choose one trait above all others that places an engineer on the path to success, it would be a constant quest for knowledge.
 We have each spent our lifetimes in pursuit of this goal and as our careers slowly fade toward retirement, we decided to pass some of our hard-fought lessons on to the next generation.
 Hopefully, the next group of engineers will have the wisdom to learn the easy way rather than blundering their way up the learning curve as we have!

 We are an interesting pair.
 While Greg has a lot of plant experience, he tends to concentrate more on process and dynamic principles and technology.
-Hunter, too, has spent a great deal of time in plants but has been doing project execution and management his entire career.
+I, too, has spent a great deal of time in plants but has been doing project execution and management his entire career.
 Our life experiences are very different, yet complementary, and somewhere along the way we decided we should write a book together.
-This is Greg’s umpteenth book – and Hunter’s first, and as you can see our writing styles are quite different.
-The first half of the book is written by Hunter and the second half by Greg.
-Hunter’s tips tend to be shorter and a little lighter technically.
+This is Greg’s umpteenth book – and my first, and as you can see our writing styles are quite different.
+The first half of the book is written by me and the second half by Greg.
+My tips tend to be shorter and a little lighter technically.
 Greg’s tips tend to be more involved but provide some fantastic information.
 Between the two of us, we hope you will learn a great deal of our hard won knowledge by the end of these pages.
 All we ask in return is that you take the time to share your knowledge with the NEXT generation behind you.

 And without further ado let us begin…